AceCFox/ez-onboard-2/README.md

      - Select from existing security groups to choose the same security group associated with the database.
      - After clicking launch, create a new keypair called ez-onboard-key.pem
           * **IMPORTANT: save this .pem file in the base directory for this project (adjacent to this readme)**
+          * If you have named the keypair something different, be sure to include its filename in `.gitignore` so that it doesn't get pushed to github.
      - Launch instance (will take a few minutes)
 6. Configure ecosystem.json scripts to connect to EC2 instance
      - Note: The following directions are also detailed on [ZEF Deployment Documentation](http://docs.zefenergy.com/ocpp/deployment/)